takardo/Visify/README.md

 > - Added ability to change gain amplification with mouse scroll or arrow keys.
 Increase/Decrease by 1.0.
 > - Vsync added.
 > - Window is now resizable.
-> - Updated README for openSUSE.
+> - Updated README for openSUSE Tumbleweed.

 # Visify - Real-Time Audio Oscilloscope